 - Test driven development (smoke testing, Test::More)

 - SQL databases (MySQL, PostgreSQL, Oracle, SQLite)

-It's okay if you don't know everything out of the gate, but you should be able to learn on the fly and be comfortable asking questions when you get in over your head.
+It's ok if you don't know everything out of the gate but you should be able to learn on the fly and be comfortable asking questions before you get in over your head.
+Being vocal is a really important quality and being able to manage competing priorities with the help of your colleagues and project manager is key.
 RT is a large codebase to dive into, so you should be prepared to work with a project that's too big to hold in your head all at once.
-If you want to see what sort of trouble you're getting yourself into, you can find all of our open source code on github.
+If you want to see what you'll be getting yourself into, you can find all of our open source code on github.

 How to apply

-Send something approximating a cover letter, a resume in plain text, HTML or PDF, and a sample of some code you've written to email@example.com.
+Please send something approximating a cover letter, a resume in plain text, HTML or PDF, and a sample of some code you've written to firstname.lastname@example.org.
 If you're involved in open source development of one kind or another, please tell us about it.
-If you have a CPAN ID, tell us what it is; we won't consider applications without some sort of code example to look at.
-We'll be paying particular attention to readability, comments, and tests.
+If you have a CPAN ID tell us what it is; we won't consider applications without some sort of code example to look at.
+We'll be paying particular attention to the readability, comments, and tests.